 Prevention:

 The first and main protective measure in prevention is the simplest personal hygiene.
-Attention to one’s own cleanliness, this is the way to prevent jaundice.
+Attention to one’s own cleanliness is the way to prevent jaundice.

-Particular attention should be paid to the purity of food, fruits and vegetables should be thoroughly washed.
-Before eating, you should always wash your hands, and try to drink only boiled water if possible.
+Particular attention should be paid to the purity of food, and fruits and vegetables should be thoroughly washed.
+Before eating, you should always wash your hands and try to drink only boiled water if possible.
 These measures will already halve the risk of getting jaundiced.

 It is possible to include in preventive measures simple disinfectants with which to wipe hands, personal and public items, pens, staplers, and pencils in everyday life.